TheBeardedOn3/idle-curiosities/README.md

 # Works constained:

-## random_sampling
+## random_sampling (IN PROGRESS)

 The purpose of this repository is to see the timing effects of two different algorithms for sampling an arbitrary discrete distribution.
+Does not work for pretty obvious reasons